FreedomBen/breakout71/Readme.md

 ## UX / gameplay

+- avoid showing a +1 and -1 at the same time when a combo increase is reset
 - translate fastlane presentation texts to french
 - mobile option: relative movement of the touch would be amplified and added to the puck
 - mobile option: don't pause on mobile when lifting finger